MaestroError/eloquent-regex/README.md

 # Basic Usage

 EloquentRegex simplifies regular expressions in Laravel, making it easy to validate data, search text, and extract information.
-This section introduces the basic usage of EloquentRegex, including leveraging **ready-to-use patterns** and creating **custom patterns**.
+This section introduces the basic usage of EloquentRegex, including leveraging [ready-to-use](#ready-to-use-patterns) patterns and creating [custom](#custom-patterns%EF%B8%8F) patterns.

 First of all, you need to include EloquentRegex class.